Gerald A. Miller: Military service

 He spent 33 years in uniform serving on active duty and in the Army National Guard.
 He was commissioned as a 2nd Lieutenant of the United States Army in the Reserve Officers' Training Corps (ROTC) after receiving his bachelor's degree in 1965 at Virginia Polytechnic Institute and State University.
 He served on active duty for 32 months from 1965 through 1968, commanded the Army National Guard units at company, battalion and brigade level during the 1970s and 1980s, served as Deputy Commanding General (Reserve Components) for the First United States Army from 1993 to 1995 and commanded the 34th Infantry Division from 1995 to 1998.
 He was promoted to the rank Major General, United States Army, in November 1993 and held this rank until his retirement in 1998.
 He was awarded the Army's Distinguished Service Medal in 1998.

 Academic achievements

 A national water resource team award has been renamed the Gerald A. Miller Outreach Team Award.
-The award recognizes Dr. Miller's contributions to the protection and enhancement of water resources in the United States.
+The award recognizes Miller's contributions to the protection and enhancement of water resources in the United States.
 Miller, who has been appointed Interim Head of Iowa State University Extension, was recognized at an awards ceremony during the 2010 National Water Conference in South Carolina.
 The award was renamed by the U.S. Department of Agriculture National Institute for Food and Agriculture and the Committee for Shared Leadership in Water Resources.
-Dr. Miller was Project Director of the Heartland Regional Water Coordination Initiative in the state of Iowa through Iowa State University Extension from 2002 through 2010.
+Miller was Project Director of the Heartland Regional Water Coordination Initiative in the state of Iowa through Iowa State University Extension from 2002 through 2010.